-My favorite day to create content is on the weekend.
 This is a time for me to draft blog posts, create content for other social platforms, and have emails ready for my subscribers.
-Even though batch creating sounds like a lot, it does help you stay on top of things and focus on other tasks that are important such as building connections with your audience and growing.
+Even though batch creating sounds like a lot, it does help you stay on top of things and focus on other tasks that are important such as building connections with your audience.

-Having other bloggers to meet up with will show that you aren’t alone and it’ll allow you to learn more that can benefit your brand.
-Stepping outside of my comfort zone and building connections with like-minded women in my area and all over the world has made this journey fun and easier to deal with when challenges pop up.
+Having other bloggers in your corner will show that you aren’t alone and it’ll allow you to learn more that can benefit your brand.
+Stepping outside of my comfort zone and building connections with like-minded women has made this journey fun and easier to deal with when challenges arise.

 Another benefit of networking is you may run into more opportunities that wouldn’t have been possible!
 You never know where certain connections will take you.

-It will take time to grow and you can’t compare yourself to anyone else.
-You don’t know what that person had to go through to get to where they are.
 Don’t allow anyone else’s success to keep you from pursuing your passion.
-If I wouldn’t have launched my website or started my Instagram because of the number of bloggers there are, I wouldn’t have had the opportunities I’ve come across.
+If I wouldn’t have launched my website or started my Instagram because of the number of bloggers there are, I wouldn’t be where I am now in my career.